Streamlining Hydrant Inspections and Maintenance with ArcGIS and Maximo

 - Enable quick retrieval of inspection and work order history in Maximo and ArcGIS® software.

-A longtime ArcGIS user, the Water Authority decided to shift from a paper inspection process to using Collector for ArcGIS as its field inspection solution.
+A longtime ArcGIS user, the Water Authority shifted from a strictly form-based process to a map-based process using Collector for ArcGIS as its inspection solution.
 Collector provides the necessary offline map and inspection form capabilities, along with the easy manageability required.

 AFR and the Water Authority had a fairly extensive list of inspection questions to configure in a web map on the Water Authority's implementation of Portal for ArcGIS, and this web map was deployed to AFR's firefighting teams throughout Albuquerque, with assignments divvied up by fire station.